jgolbez/carpedmvpn-netlab-public/README.md

 - ✅ Step-by-step solution guides
 - ✅ Troubleshooting scenarios
 - ✅ Assessment materials with learning checklists
-- ✅ Coverage of all ENARSI OSPF topics
 - ✅ Lifetime access to updates

 **Topics covered in full curriculum:**